chiao45/ams562-notes/intro/why_cpp.rst

 -----------------------

 By "I", I mean myself.
 By "We", I mean the
-`Department of Allied Mathematics & Statistics`_ (AMS) and/or
+`Department of Allied Mathematics & Statistics`_ (AMS) and(or)
 `Institute for Advanced Computational Science`_ (IACS).
-Also, it's worth noting that this lecture note is mainly created for preparing the course, and sharing some experiences in programming `C++`_.
-So I will use the informal word "You" to address the students.
+Also, it's worth noting that this lecture note is mainly created as memos for the course, and sharing some experiences in programming `C++`_.
+So I will use the informal word "you" to address the students.
 Finally, the term `C++`_ implicitly refer to *C++11* (see :ref:`intro_lec0_std`), for other versions, I will address them explicitly.